 The FMEA, Failure Mode and Effects Analysis, is considered to be the heart of risk management of any development process, providing a clear link between Design for Six Sigma and Design for Reliability and therefore ensures state-of-the-art products.

-In this workshop, the reference book “Effective FMEA’s” from Carl Carlson is complemented with the Holland Innovative structural way of working, gained by years of experience.
+In this training, the reference book “Effective FMEA’s” from Carl Carlson is complemented with the Holland Innovative structural way of working, gained by years of experience.
 Goal is to reduce waste of time and effort, making FMEA’s more fun to do and get focus on all the high risks.
 You will learn how to facilitate these effective FMEA’s including the transformation into a risk mitigation plan.
 The FMEA will be turned into a “living document” and a risk tracking tool.

 After an introduction into the field of FMEA’s, the CTQ flowdown and system decomposition with boundary and interface diagram are discussed to give insight in the product at hand.
 The results are input for the first prioritization step with the preliminary risk assessment.
 Several iterations with the Risk Maturity Matrix will point out the component(s) and function(s) with the highest risk.